haseebashfaq490/python-projects/README.md

 # python-projects
-A collection of my projects in Python in Jupyter Notebook
+This repo contains a collection of my Python projects built in Jupyter Notebooks.